huoshengyu/gello_software/README.md

-# GELLO
+# GELLO: Morpheus Branch
-This is the central repo that holds the all the software for GELLO.
-See the website for the paper and other resources for GELLO https://wuphilipp.github.io/gello_site/
+This is a branch of the GELLO robot arm controller, modified for the Morpheus haptic feedback project at UC Davis's HRVIP.
+See the original website for the paper and other resources for GELLO https://wuphilipp.github.io/gello_site/
 See the GELLO hardware repo for the STL files and hardware instructions for building your own GELLO https://github.com/wuphilipp/gello_mechanical
 ```
 git clone https://github.com/wuphilipp/gello_software.git